 Conditional Certificate

-Meets the requirements specified in Sections 4.6.B.1(a) and (b), above; and
+Meets the requirements specified in Sections 4.6.B.1.a and b, above; and

-Meets two of the three requirements in Sections 4.6.B.1(c)ii and 4.6.B.1(d), above.
+Meets two of the three requirements in Sections 4.6.B.1.c.i, 4.6.B.1.d.i, and 4.6.B.1.d.ii.

-Special Condition: Evaluation of staff is not permitted until the holder meets the knowledge area supervision of school personnel specified in Section 4.6.B.1(d)(i).
+Special Condition: Evaluation of staff is not permitted until the holder meets the knowledge area supervision of school personnel specified in Section 4.6.B.1.d.i.

 Renewal Requirements

-First Renewal:

 For those employed in Maine under this certificate, completion of an approved administrator action plan.

 For those not employed in Maine under this certificate, a minimum of six credits of approved study.

-Second Renewal:

-Meets, through one of the pathways specified in Section 4.6.C.2(b), (c), or (d), below, the standards of the Interstate School Leaders Licensure Consortium (ISLLC), as follows:

-Facilitating the development, articulation, and stewardship of a vision of learning that is shared by the school community;

-Advocating, nurturing, and sustaining a school culture and instructional program conducive to student learning and staff professional growth;

-Ensuring management of the organization, operations, and resources for a safe and effective learning environment;

-Collaborating with families and community members, responding to diverse community interests and needs, and mobilizing community resources;

-Acting with integrity, fairness, and in an ethical manner; and

-Understanding, responding to, and influencing the larger political, social, economic, legal, and cultural context.

-Meets the ISLLC standards through coursework or equivalent training experiences.
-Specifically, applicants shall provide evidence of a basic knowledge, training, or experience in all of the following knowledge areas:

-School finance and budget;

-Community relations;

-Educational leadership;

-Instructional leadership;

-Curriculum development;

-Cultural differences; and

-Ethical decision making.

-Have a master’s degree in education administration; or

-Meets the ISLLC standards through successful completion of the School Leader Licensure Assessment, in accordance with Me.
-Dept. of Ed.
-Reg.
-13.

-For those employed in Maine under this certificate, completed an approved administrator action plan; and

-For those not employed in Maine under this certificate, completed a minimum of six credits of approved study.

 4.7 Certificate 057: Teaching Principal

-Function: This certificate allows the holder to serve as principal of a kindergarten through grade 8 school for less than 50 percent of the school day.
+Function: This certificate allows the holder to serve as principal of a pre-kindergarten through grade 8 school for less than 50 percent of the school day.
 A teaching principal shall have release time during regular school hours to perform ongoing and substantial administrative duties and shall also have a teaching assignment.

 Eligibility: Applicants shall meet eligibility requirements specified in Part I. In addition, eligibility for this certificate shall be established by the following pathway.

-Eligibility Pathway
+Requirements for Eligibility

-Earned a bachelor's degree from an accredited college or university, in accordance with Part I Section 4.4 of this rule;
+Earned at least a bachelor's degree from an accredited college or university, in accordance with Part I Section 6.1 of this rule;

-A Maine teaching certificate issued with an endorsement corresponding to the grade level to be served; and
+Holds a Maine teaching certificate issued with an endorsement corresponding to the grade level to be served; and

 Evidence of a minimum of three years of satisfactory public or private school teaching experience, or a minimum of three years of equivalent teaching experience in an instructional setting (e.g., military, business, post-secondary institution, industry, school).

-Special Condition: Evaluation of staff is not permitted until the holder meets the knowledge area supervision of school personnel specified in Section 4.7.C.3(a), below.
+Special Condition: Evaluation of staff is not permitted until the holder meets the knowledge area supervision of school personnel specified in Section 4.7.C.3.a, below.

 Renewal Requirements